tkhq/demo-lygos-dlc/README.md

 > Provided as is, without warranty of any kind, express or implied.

-A Rust service that runs inside a [Turnkey Verifiable Cloud](https://docs.turnkey.com) enclave and answers one question about a Lygos loan: **is this contract sound, and is its collateral actually locked on Bitcoin?**
+A Rust service that runs inside a [Turnkey Verifiable Cloud](https://docs.turnkey.com) enclave and proves that a DLC contract is sound, and its collateral is locked on Bitcoin.**

 It verifies the contract the way Lygos's own [`dlc-verify`](https://github.com/LygosLabs/dlc-verify) does, covering message structure, the oracle's announcement signature, and every CET adaptor